US Layoffs — July 1998

 Topping the list was Dyncorp in Fort Rucker, Alabama, reporting 1,855 affected workers.
 American Red Cross followed with 200 workers.

 These figures highlight a mixed picture for the nation's labor market, with activity diverging between monthly and annual comparisons.
-The Construction sector warrants close attention heading into the next period.
+The Retail sector warrants close attention heading into the next period.

 This report covers all WARN Act filings with notice dates in July 1998.
 The Worker Adjustment and Retraining Notification Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
-Data is sourced from official state filings and updated daily by WARN Firehose.
-Download the full dataset or explore state-by-state data.
+Data is sourced from official state filings and updated daily by WARN Firehose, which also tracks SEC 8-K filings, bankruptcy proceedings, H-1B visa petitions, and unemployment claims across all six datasets.
+API access and data exports available.